dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/whats-new/net60.md

 - Set the default font in the project file to be used by the [application bootstrap](#new-application-bootstrap) code:

+  > [!IMPORTANT]
+  > This is the preferred way.
+Using the project to configure the new application bootstrap system allows Visual Studio to use these settings in the designer.

+  In the following example, the project file configures Windows Forms to use the same font that .NET Framework uses.

   ```xml
   <Project Sdk="Microsoft.NET.Sdk">